-1. How can Pierson Road be improved upon for all users given its limited space?
-What improvements should be made and where?

-2. How can the intersection of South Shore Boulevard and Pierson Road be improved?
+- 1. How can Pierson Road be improved upon for all users given its limited space?
+What improvements should be made and where? - 2.
+How can the intersection of South Shore Boulevard and Pierson Road be improved?

 - 1. Widen Lake Worth Road to four lanes. - 2.
-Make improvements to address the intersection at South Shore Boulevard and Pierson Road.
-Improvements could include adding right turn lanes and a through lane in a north/south direction. - 3.
-Examine speed-calming methods for high traffic areas and areas of concern in the EPA. - 3.4.
-Maintain Level of Service 'E' in the EPA. - 4.5.
-Revisit proposal of a golf cart ordinance or more pathways. - 5.6.
-Plan for utility improvements including potable water, irrigation quality water, and broadband. - 6.7.
+Make improvements to address the intersection at South Shore Boulevard and Pierson Road. - 3.
+Examine speed-calming methods for high traffic areas and areas of concern in the EPA. - 4.
+Maintain Level of Service 'E' in the EPA. - 5.
+Revisit proposal of a golf cart ordinance or more pathways. - 6.
+Plan for utility improvements including potable water, irrigation quality water, and broadband. - 7.
 Address the questions of Pierson Road and South Shore Boulevard through the planning study.